George Skafidas: UK Anti-Doping ban

-On 12 June 2011, GB sprinter Bernice Wilson who Skafidas was coaching tested positive following an in-competition test at the Bedford International Games.
+On 12 June 2011, GB sprinter Bernice Wilson, whom Skafidas was coaching tested positive following an in-competition test at the Bedford International Games.
 Skafidas was accused by Wilson that he had administered testosterone and other prohibited substances to her.
-As a result Bernice Wilson was banned from all sport for four years, on 13 September 2011.On August 28, 2013, the Bristih federation banned him from holding any UKA license for five years after former GB sprinter Bernice Wilson who he was coaching was banned for a drugs offence violating the anti-doping rule.
+As a result Bernice Wilson was banned from all sport for four years, on 13 September 2011.

+On 28 August 2013, the Bristih federation banned him from holding any UKA license for five years after former GB sprinter Bernice Wilson who he was coaching was banned for a drugs offence violating the anti-doping rule.
 Two years later, on 23 November 2015, Skafidas was provisionally suspended by Britain's governing body in a decision issued by UK Anti-Doping (UKAD) and in accordance with IAAF Anti-Doping Rules.

 On 16 March 2016, he eventually received a lifetime ban from all sport following nine Anti-Doping Rule Violations, all related to his conduct with international sprinter Bernice Wilson, as it was confirmed by UK Anti-Doping.
-Skafidas was running a training group for young athletes at the Princess Royal Sports Arena in Lincolnshire at the time.He had also worked as a coaching supervisor for various professional football clubs in England and coached tennis, and cricket British athletes.